-Why Your Gas Direct Injection Engine Needs Regular Service
+Why Gas Direct Injection Engines Require Regular Service

 What to do to keep your fuel intake valves from becoming this

 Once confined to diesel and high end gas vehicles, direct injection engines have gone mainstream in recent years.
 Offering noticeable improvements to fuel efficiency, this high performance system comes with a downside the average driver doesn’t know about: intake valve gunk.

 Technically the remnants of oxidized fuel, this build up is easy to manage with regular maintenance.
 Unfortunately, most vehicle owners aren’t made aware of the additional needs of their GDI engine – at least, not until they roll into the local service shop with the ‘check engine’ light on.

 How Direct Injection Engines Work

 To understand how carbon builds up inside your engine, we first need to understand the process of fuel injection.

 In a traditional gas engine, fuel is sprayed from injectors in the intake port to the engine cylinder.
 During this process, gas washes over your vehicle’s intake valves, clearing off any fuel that has oxidized along the way.

 In a modern day GDI engine, the fuel injector lives directly inside the cylinder.
 This shorter distance allows for a more optimal spray, meaning that less fuel is consumed for combustion (hence your vehicle gets better gas mileage).
 On the downside, gas no longer washing over the intake valves, making it very easy for carbon deposits to form.

 Normal fuel intake valves need to open and close quickly and smoothly.
 Unfortunately, carbon deposits can interfere with their function, restricting air flow and leading to clogged fuel systems, as well as a host of other problems.